promptfoo/promptfoo/site/docs/contributing.md

 # Contributing Guidelines for Promptfoo

-Thank you for your interest in contributing to promptfoo!
+Thank you for your interest in contributing to Promptfoo!
 We welcome contributions from the community to help make this project better.

 ## Code of Conduct